Martin Norris – Open Space Planner, Wellington Shire Council

 Considering trees from an amenity perspective tends to be the focus of horticulturists/arborists.
 The most obvious benefit trees provide is amenity – trees improve the physical and psychological ‘feel’ of urban areas.
 Amenity values frequently tend to be interwoven with societal values and trees with high amenity values often have high societal values.
 Many amenity tree valuation methods combine amenity and societal values.

-Assessment of amenity can be quantified using amenity valuation methods.
-Most countries have a preferred often court sanctioned method (e.g., UK, USA, Germany).
-Unfortunately after more than 20 years of attempts Australia has not developed an accepted standard method, this has resulted in at least four methods being used across the country.
+Assessment of amenities can be quantified using amenity valuation methods.
+Most countries have a preferred often court-sanctioned method (e.g., UK, USA, Germany).
+Unfortunately, after more than 20 years of attempts Australia has not developed an accepted standard method, this has resulted in at least four methods being used across the country.

 Size does matter and large trees provide the greatest amenity values (all tree valuation methods are very sensitive to the influence of size factors), although factors such as ULE, structure, and health can significantly modify values.

-Assessment for amenity is relatively simple (although many models have been developed); however, professionals and community members may have significantly differing views.
+Assessment for amenities is relatively simple (although many models have been developed); however, professionals and community members may have significantly differing views.